cjauvin/little_pger/README.md

 Note that the `set` and `values` keywords are equivalent when using `update`.
-A handy feature is the `filter_values` mechanism, for both `insert` and `update`, which will retrieve the table columns to trim the input `dict`, only allowing what belongs there, according to the table schema.
+A handy feature is the `filter_values` mechanism, for both `insert` and `update`, which will retrieve the table columns from the schema to trim the input `dict`, only allowing what belongs there.
 Similarly, the `map_values` keyword is a `dict` used to perform the mapping of certain values (e.g. `'' -> None`) before `insert`ing them.
-There's also an non-standard `upsert` function, which works as expected:
+There's also an non-standard `upsert` function, which works as
+expected:

 ```python
 book = upsert(cur, 'book', set={'title':'PG is Fun!'}, where={'author_id': 100})